El Camino Healthcare District (ECHD) Governance

 Purpose [Article I, ECHD Bylaws]

 The purpose of the District shall be to establish, maintain and operate, or provide assistance in the operation of one or more health facilities (as that term is defined in the California Health and Safety Code Section 1250) or health services at any location within or without the territorial limits of the District, for the benefit of the District and the people served by the District, and to do any and all other acts and things necessary to carry out the provisions of the District’s Bylaws and the Local Health Care District Law.

 For more information about how the ECHD operates and is governed please download the following documents:

 Term of Service

 ECHD Board members are publicly elected to four-year terms.
 Elections are held in the General Election of even-numbered years.
-In 2020, there will be three seats open for election.
+In 2022, there will be two seats open for election.
 The ECHD Board may also appoint board members, or the ECHD Board may call an election if a Board vacancy occurs between election cycles.
 There is no limit on the number of terms an ECHD Board member may serve.

 ECHD Board members must be registered voters who reside within the El Camino Healthcare District.